applegreengrape/finnhub-terminal/README.md

 # finnhub-terminal

-It is all started from a feature request from [wtfutil/wtf](https://github.com/wtfutil/wtf/issues/930).
+It is all started with a feature request from [wtfutil/wtf](https://github.com/wtfutil/wtf/issues/930).
 I simply found it's cool to draw dashboards just with terminals.
 So I decided to take it further, explore other terminal ui framework and built one for finnhub.io.
 That's where I found [termdash](https://github.com/mum4k/termdash).

 ![example view](./_img/pic1.png)